Introducing Dave Coulson

 A Culinary Craftsman

-Proudly offering fine dining without the fuss at Peace and Loaf, Head Chef, Director, MasterChef: The Professionals finalist and County Durham-born Dave Coulson takes care to meticulously ensure that each dish is lovingly prepared on site from fresh ingredients, allowing him to show off his culinary prowess in his home region.
+Proudly offering fine dining without the fuss at Peace and Loaf, Chef Patron, MasterChef: The Professionals finalist and County Durham-born Dave Coulson takes care to meticulously ensure that each dish is lovingly prepared on site from fresh ingredients, allowing him to show off his culinary prowess in his home region.
 Dave has been fortunate enough to work in some highly-regarded restaurants across the north east and beyond, including Michael Roux Jr’s two Michelin star rated La Gavroche, which helped him develop his unique culinary practice.

 A unique approach